matthewmummert5/lightcrypt/README.md

 ```bash
 cat ciphertext_file | ./lightcrypt -d -sec MyKey.sec -pub BobKey.pub -o decryptedmessage
 ```
-If you know that the the message will decrypt to a text output, then you don't need to specify an output file.
+If you know that the message will decrypt to a text output, then you don't need to specify an output file.
 The output will print to `stdout` instead and display on the terminal.

 ```bash
 ./lightcrypt -d -sec MyKey.sec -pub BobKey.pub -in ciphertext_file